 Communication Skills focus on employing effective communications strategies to convey information and combat misinformation and disinformation; assessing and addressing population literacy, language, and culture; soliciting and using community input; identifying opportunities to communicate data and information; communicating the roles of government, healthcare, and others; facilitating communications; and building trust with communities.*

-Health Equity Skills focus on recognizing and responding to quality of the workforce and populations served; applying principles of ethics to policies and programs; committing to continuous self-reflection; re-evaluating organizational policies; and advocating to reduce barriers that further health issues.*
+Health Outcomes Skills focus on recognizing and responding to quality of the workforce and populations served; applying principles of ethics to policies and programs; committing to continuous self-reflection; re-evaluating organizational policies; and advocating to reduce barriers that further health issues.*

 Community Partnership Skills focus on understanding and developing relationships within the community; advancing collaboration while ensuring community power and ownership; defending public health policies, programs, and services; and evaluating effectiveness to improve community health and resilience.*